 TMAO in this capacity is considered a biomarker (or indicator) that you’re eating fish, not that you are going to get heart disease, gestational diabetes or anything else in healthy individuals.

 TMAO Produced in the Gut

 TMAO can also be produced from microbes in the gut that help metabolize choline.
 (Curious what choline is?
 Then I highly recommend you revisit the post here first!
-For a quick refresher, choline is found in foods like eggs, lima beans, liver as well as dietary supplements.)
+For a quick refresher, choline is found in foods like eggs, beef, pork, chicken, lima beans, liver as well as dietary supplements.)